GavinPalmer1984/obviously_awesome/README.md

 AI itself is not a market category and tells customers little about what a product is.
 AI-empowered CRM, however, tells us what the product is (CRM is the market category) and gives us a clue about what makes it special right now (the use of AI).

-Position your product in a market category that puts your offering's strengthsin their best context, and then look for relevant trends in your industry that can help customers understand why they should consider this product right now.
+Position your product in a market category that puts your offering's strengths in their best context, and then look for relevant trends in your industry that can help customers understand why they should consider this product right now.

 I've determined that it's critical to start with understanding what the customer sees as a competitive alternative, and then working through the rest of the components - attributes, value, characteristics, market category, relevant trends - from there.